-The Group's operations are cash generating.
+The Group's operations were cash generating in the year to December 31, 2021.
 Short-term flexibility is achieved through the management of the Group's short-term deposits.

 The following are the contractual maturities of financial liabilities, including estimated interest payments: